 South Carolina voter Christina Jeffrey agrees.
-As the bus pulled into a rally of Republican women in Spartanburg, South Carolina, Jeffrey told me as a grandmother that Clinton doesn't seem interested enough in the next generation.
+As the bus pulled into a rally of Republican women in Spartanburg, South Carolina, Jeffrey told me as a grandmother, Clinton doesn't seem interested enough in the next generation.

-"She talks a lot about being a grandmother all the time," Jeffrey said, "but she does not seem to me to be focused on family and family values."
+"She talks a lot about being grandmother all the time," Jeffrey said, "but, she does not seem to me to be focused on family and family values."

-Keeley O'Keefe concurs and says the criminal investigation this year surrounding Clinton's decision to use a private email server for government work while secretary of state shows that Clinton lacks the good judgement and moral character necessary to be president.
+Keeley O'Keefe concurs and says criminal investigation this year, surrounding Clinton's decision to use a private email server for government work while secretary of state, shows that Clinton lacks the good judgement and moral character necessary to be president.